thycotic/privman-docs/how-to/best-practices/run-iis-app-pool.md

 1. Click __OK__, then __Apply__.

    ![run-iis-app-pool](images/iis/iis-12.png)
-1. Grant "__Impersonate a client after authentication__" permission to the service account under "User Rights Assignment" the same way "Log on as a batch job" was assigned above.
+1. Grant __Impersonate a client after authentication__ permission to the service account under "User Rights Assignment" the same way "Log on as a batch job" was assigned above.

 1. Link your new GPO to the OU where your Thycotic product machine accounts exist (web + database servers).